| name | cpm:discover |

 Process

 Work through these phases one at a time.
 Complete each phase before moving to the next.
-Use AskUserQuestion for every gate — never dump multiple phases of questions at once.
+Use AskUserQuestion for every gate — present only one phase of questions per turn.

 Retro Check (Startup)